gatling/frontline-doc/content/reference/current/installation/injectors/index.md

 ## Certified images

 We provide certified, pre-built images for AWS, Azure, GCE & Docker.
-Those images are available for both JDK 8 & 11 and includes all recommended optimisations.
+Those images are available for OpenJDK 8, 11 and 17, and include all recommended optimisations.
 If you can't use our certified images, we provide the templates from which our certified images are built:

 * For AWS & GCE: [frontline-injector-playbook](https://github.com/gatling/frontline-injector-playbook/) (requires Ansible & Packer)